pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatarcontroller.md

 Check the [UxrManager Update Sequence](/docs/programming-guide/architecture/uxrmanager#update-sequence) to see how the update process flows during each frame.
 {{% /callout %}}

-4. Assign the custom controller: Once your custom controller is ready, add it to your avatar in the scene.
+### Step 4: Assign the custom controller

+Once your custom controller is ready, add it to your avatar in the scene.
 Replace the standard avatar controller with your new custom controller component.